Abhifadol/HarvardX-CS50-Introduction-to-Computer-Science/README.md

 * Whodunit - Discover the hidden message in the image by changing all red pixels to white pixels.
 * Resize(less) - Resize a bitmap image by a factor of n to reduce its size.
 * Recover - Iterate over raw memory of data and extract images.

+## Problem Set 4
+*

+## Problem Set 5
+* Speller - Two Spell Checker programs implemented using Hashtable and Trie.

+## Problem Set 6
+* Hello.py - Re-implementation of Hello from pset1 using Python
+* Mario.py - Re-implementation of Mario from pset1 using Python.
+*
+* Credit.py - Re-implementation of Credit from pset1 using Python.
+*

+## Problem Set 7
+*

+## Problem Set 8
+* Homepage - Design a simple Website using HTMlL,CSS and Bootstrap.
+* Finance - A Website where users can buy and sell stocks.